Russian Tanks - Early Developments

-The second was a 60-ton tricycle-type construction with two giant spoked front wheels that were nine meters in diameter.
-It was invented by Russian designer Nikolay Lebedenko in 1916.
+Lieutenant Nikolai Lebedenko was also working at the elusive breakthrough tank design.
+In early 1915, the army engineer created a machine that could feasibly breach barbed wire and enemy trenches.
+The 60-ton tricycle-type construction with two giant spoked front wheels that were nine meters in diameter.
+It was invented by Russian designer Nikolay Lebedenko.
 Mastodon - The Bat is prominent for its huge size, diameter of its wheels reached 9 meters, and the arms consisted of 7 guns and machine guns.
 This cross-country vehicle easily overcoming tank ditches and entrenchments was made only in one copy.
+The ‘Tsar Tank’ was named after Lebedenko’s unswerving belief that these machines could “break the entire German front in one night, and Russia will win the war,” as he told the emperor at a personal audience.
 Known as the “Tsar tank,” it was the largest wheeled vehicle in military history, and was eventually abandoned because it was underpowered and too vulnerable to artillery fire.

 |Join the GlobalSecurity.org mailing list|